canonical/operator/STYLE.md

 ### Spell out abbreviations

-Prefer spelling out abbreviations and acronymns in docstrings, for example, "for example" rather than "e.g.", "that is" rather than "i.e.", and "unit testing" rather than UT.
+Prefer spelling out abbreviations and acronyms in docstrings, for example, "for example" rather than "e.g.", "that is" rather than "i.e.", and "unit testing" rather than UT.